-Rule Res Restrictions

-0 pac Full and selective promote and demote are allowed without freezing the package first.
-Requires the following sequence to change a promoted component:

-1 Selective unfreeze (only if the package is frozen)
+Rule Restrictions 0 Full and selective promote and demote are allowed without freezing the package first.
+Requires the following sequence to change a promoted component: 1 - Selective unfreeze (only if the package is frozen) 2 - Edit 3 - Stage ("Restage") 4 - Selective freeze of the component (only if the package is frozen) 5 - Selective promotion to any level up to the package promotion level.
+1 Requires that the package be frozen for promote and demote.
+Requires the following sequence to change a promoted component: 1 - Selective demote of the component 2 - Selective unfreeze 3 - Edit 4 - Stage 5 - Audit package 6 - Selective freeze of the component 7 - Selective promotion back to the package promotion level.

-2 Edit

-3 Stage ("Restage")

-4 Selective freeze of the component (only if the package is frozen)

-5 Selective promotion to any level up to the package promotion level.

-1 equires that the package be frozen for promote and demote.
-Requires the ollowing sequence to change a promoted component:

-1 1 Selective demote of the component

-2 2 Selective unfreeze

-3 3 Edit

-4 4 Stage

-5 Audit package

-6 Selective freeze of the component

-7 7 Selective promotion back to the package promotion level.

-Rule Restrictions

 2 Requires that the package be frozen for promote and demote.
-Requires the following sequence to change a promoted component:

-1 Selective demote of the component

-2 Selective unfreeze

-3 Edit

-4 Stage

-5 Audit package

-6 Selective freeze of the component

-7 Selective promotion through all intermediate levels to the package promotion level.
+Requires the following sequence to change a promoted component: 1 - Selective demote of the component 2 - Selective unfreeze 3 - Edit 4 - Stage 5 - Audit package 6 - Selective freeze of the component 7 - Selective promotion through all intermediate levels to the package promotion level.

-3 uires that the package be frozen for promote and demote.
-Requires the owing sequence to change a promoted component:

-1 Full demote of the package

-2 Selective unfreeze of the component

-3 Edit

-4 Stage

-5 Audit package

-6 Selective freeze of the component

-7 Full promotion through all promotion levels up to the original pro- level.

-4 uires that the package be frozen for promote and demote.
-Requires the owing sequence to change a promoted component:

-1 Full demote of the package

-2 Revert the package to development status

-3 Edit

-4 Stage

-5 Audit package

-6 Freeze package

-7 Full promotion through all intermediate levels to the package promot level.
+Rule Restrictions 3 Requires that the package be frozen for promote and demote.
+Requires the following sequence to change a promoted component: 1 - Full demote of the package 2 - Selective unfreeze of the component 3 - Edit 4 - Stage 5 - Audit package 6 - Selective freeze of the component 7 - Full promotion through all promotion levels up to the original promotion level.
+4 Requires that the package be frozen for promote and demote.
+Requires the following sequence to change a promoted component: 1 - Full demote of the package 2 - Revert the package to development status 3 - Edit 4 - Stage 5 - Audit package 6 - Freeze package 7 - Full promotion through all intermediate levels to the package promotion level.
+8 Note

-NOTE The Promotion Rule does not change the requirements for audit.
+The Promotion Rule does not change the requirements for audit.
 If audit is required before freeze, then audit is required before selective freeze.